Theatre Director | Educator | Arts Facilitator

 An Ever-Evolving Artistic Statement

 The human condition contains such fascinating stories.
-My job as a theatre artist is to delve into the messiness of our stories – in all their tragic, joyful, and gritty glory – and investigate what it means to live a life.
-I am drawn to work by playwrights like Naomi Wallace, Suzan-Lori Parks, Jose Rivera, Lucy Thurber, Tony Kushner, Adrienne Kennedy and Howard Barker, who exalt complexity and dare to push against mediocre, didactic clarity.
+My job as a theatre artist is to delve into the messiness of our stories and investigate what it means to live a life.
+I am drawn to work by playwrights like Naomi Wallace, Suzan-Lori Parks, Maria Irene Fornes, Lucy Thurber, Adrienne Kennedy and Howard Barker, who exalt complexity and dare to push against mediocre, didactic clarity.
 These playwrights embody James Baldwin’s assertion that “the artist cannot and must not take anything for granted, but must drive to the heart of every answer and expose the question the answer hides.”
-It is the act of questioning that is essential, for things are rarely as simple as they seem.
-Uninteresting are the plays that neatly wrap a moral lesson and spoon-feed it to an audience in the last five minutes.
-For “it turns out,” Charles Mee reminds us, “that life is nothing but loose ends.”

-I am excited by plays that push the boundaries of reality with bold theatricality, poetic language, and impossible stage directions.
-They have the ability to ensnare us in visceral, collective experiences and command attention in an age of passivity.
+I am excited by plays and performances that push the boundaries of what is possible inside the theater.
+I strive to make work that embodies Emily Dickinson’s motto - Tell all the truth, but tell it slant.
+Theater has the ability to ensnare us and command our attention in an age of passivity.
 I want stories that explore human fallibility and expose hypocrisy.
 We are capable of such overwhelming kindness and passion, while committing horrendous acts of violence and self-preservation.
-My hypothesis is that we need more plays which expand our resilience in the face of contradiction, not reduce it.
-Even heroes are flawed – and their imperfection does not invalidate them, it makes them all the more compelling.
-Theatre, then, is a movement toward nuance, empathy, and hope for change.
+Theater should be a movement toward nuance and empathy, expanding our resilience in the face of our own contradictions.

-An Ever-Evolving Statement on Diversity, Equity, and Inclusion
+A Statement on Diversity, Equity, and Inclusion - draft: million and one

-A fierce commitment to diversity, equity, and inclusion is essential to my work as a director and theatre artist.
-Diversity of experience, race, gender, identity, ability, thought and perspective, and taste enrich the fabric of our art form and reflect the complexities of the human condition.
+A serious commitment to diversity, equity, and inclusion is essential to my work as a theatre artist.
+Diversity of experience, race, gender, identity, ability, thought and perspective, and taste enrich our art form and reflect the complexities of the human condition.

-I believe we all have a role to play in the American theatre.
-I believe that exploring diverse stories is the only way for our communities to witness, discover, challenge, and embrace what it means to be human.
-I believe empowering diverse artists makes that exploration possible.
-And I believe my voice can be a part of that conversation.
+I believe that exploring diverse stories allows our communities to witness, discover, challenge, and embrace what it means to be human.
+It is challenging work.
+I believe empowering diverse artists makes that work possible.
+And I believe my voice is a part of that conversation.

 Feel free to contact me if you are interested in my personal actions towards an anti-racist, equitable, and inclusive American theatre.